streamx-hub/streamx-examples/dotcms/README.md

   landing pages, or the sample blog article and product pages
 * Open http://streamx.127.0.0.1.nip.io/sitemap.xml in your web browser to check the content of the auto-generated sitemap.xml file
-* Open http://streamx.127.0.0.1.nip.io/search?query=Containix in your web browser to validate that hits for the search term `Containix`
+* Open http://streamx.127.0.0.1.nip.io/search/byQuery?query=containix in your web browser to validate that hits for the search term `containix`

 * There is Cypress suite to validate the content `npx cypress run --spec cypress/e2e/verify.cy.js`